-5.5.2 The Board may vary the schedule for regular board meetings at any time during the year on resolution of a two-thirds majority of the members present and voting.
+5.5.2 The Board may vary the schedule for regular board Board meetings at any time during the year on resolution of a two-thirds majority of the members present and voting.

-5.5.3 Agendas for Board meetings shall be determined by the Chair in consultation with the Director.
+5.5.3 Subject to the procedures described below Daraft Aagendas for Board meetings shall be determined by the Chair in consultation with the Director.
 Agendas for Committee meetings shall be determined by the Committee Chair in consultation with the Director.